Skip to content

 4. The change saves automatically

-To remove an issue type: Click the "Issue type" dropdown and deselect the currently selected type.
-Only one type can be selected at a time, so deselecting removes the type assignment.
+To remove an issue type, click the dropdown and deselect the currently selected type.
+Only one type can be selected at a time.

 TIP: The hierarchy system is flexible — promote or demote issues between levels as your understanding of the work evolves.
 Just change the issue type to reflect the actual scope.